ngendah/learn-gnu-make/introduction.md

 	* Simple variables

-		They contain single values determined at the time of declaration.
-Its values are set using the simple operator `=` or using the `define` keyword.
+		They contain single values determined at parse time.
+Its values are set using the simple operator `:=` or using the `define` keyword.
 		```
 			VAR_NAME := value #format 1